samiksome92/Scripts/README.md

                           Height of each row in pixels
     -p PADDING, --padding PADDING
                           Padding between images
+    -n, --no_resize       Do not resize images for thumnails.
+    -s, --as_server       Run a http server
     -b ..., --browser ...
                           Custom browser command (arguments supported)